bartongroup/RATS/README.md

 The package depends on a few third-party packages, which you may need to install first, if they are not present already:

-`install.packages(c("data.table", "matrixStats", "ggplot2", "shiny"), dependencies=TRUE)`
+`install.packages(c("data.table", "matrixStats", "ggplot2"), dependencies=TRUE)`

+You may also need to install the `shiny` package, which is required by some of the visualisation options offered by RATs.
+It is not required for the main functionality of RATs.

+`install.packages("shiny", dependencies=TRUE)`

 If you have trouble installing these dependencies, your system could be missing source compilers for C and/or Fortran, and possibly other libraries, which you can see by scrolling back through the installation output to look for the errors.
 Please refer to the R manual for help.

 ### Installation

-Platform-independent package releases are available from the [releases section](https://github.com/bartongroup/Rats/releases) on **Github**.
+1. Platform-independent package releases are available from the [releases section](https://github.com/bartongroup/Rats/releases) on **Github**.
 Download the latest release and then install it using:

 `install.packages("<path/to/downloaded/package>", repos = NULL, type="source")`

-For testing purposes (bug resolutions, new features), you can also install the ongoing developmental version (you will also neeed the `devtools` package):
+2. For testing purposes (bug resolutions, new features), you can install the ongoing developmental version from Github, (you will also need to have the `devtools` package installed):
 `devtools::install_github("bartongroup/rats")`

-Developmental versions are works in progress and will not be archived. **For reproducible/critical/publishable analyses, always use a release version, NOT a developmental version.**
+Developmental versions are works in progress and will not be archived.
+For publishable analyses, **always use a release version**, NOT a developmental version.

 ### Differential Transcript Usage